7 Questions to Ask Franchisees: Validating Your Franchise Options

 Most franchisees will be more than willing to offer their advice and share their experience with you.
 They have all been in your shoes and likely went through the same validation process.
 You can find a list of all current franchisees and their contact information in the Franchise Disclosure Document (FDD).
 Here you’ll also see contact information for any franchisee who left the system in the prior fiscal year.

 In addition to speaking with franchisees, you can review franchisee satisfaction reports published by Franchise Business Review.
-These reports offer third-party survey data across several categories.
-Reviewing third-party reports, speaking with franchisees, and asking tough questions of franchisors are all important steps in the franchise validation process.
+These reports offer third-party survey data across eight key categories crucial to franchise success.
+Reviewing our list of the top-rated franchises, accessing the satisfaction reports from brands that make them publicly available, speaking with franchisees, and asking tough questions of franchisors are all important steps in the franchise validation process.